tobiasseufert/fbPDR/README.md

       -b: use basic generalization
       propertyIndex: index of the property to check
       If no propertyIndex is given, the first property is used.
-      If no properties are given, the program will exit.